 4. Pay Attention to What You Regularly Toss Out

 If you find yourself regularly tossing out half of the salad package, you probably could just get the smaller size.
 When at the grocery store, it’s easy to get into the mindset of wanting to make sure you have enough food.
-So we over-buy to prevent another run to the store.
-Thankfully, there are plenty of digital assists, like the rollout of the Walmart InHome feature, that will bring your groceries right into your kitchen.
+So we over-buy to prevent another run to the store in a few days.
+You won’t know until you try: get the smaller size and see what happens.

 5. Be Honest About Leftovers

 Let’s be honest—not everyone loves to eat leftovers a few days in a row.
 Despite our best intentions, leftovers get less and less appealing the farther they get from their created date.
 So, let’s be honest about our leftovers.
 If there’s so much food that it won’t be realistically eaten within the next day or two, consider freezing it.
-Freezing will freeze your food’s freshness in time will allow you to enjoy it at a future date without wasting it in the fridge.
+Freezing will maintain your food’s freshness, allowing you to enjoy it at a future date without wasting it in the fridge.
+Another option: don’t make any more than you actually need for the meal.

 6. Don’t Over-Serve